How Much Does The Insurance Cost?

 Who is considered a family member under the policy?

 Any of the following relatives of your or your traveling companion are considered family members under the policy: a legal or common-law spouse; a domestic partner; a parent or legal guardian; step-parent, grandparent, parents-in-law, grandchild, natural or adopted child, foster child or ward, step-child, children-in-law, brother, sister, step-brother, step-sister, brother-in-law, sister-in-law, aunt, uncle, niece, or nephew, sister, brother-in-law, sister-in-law, aunt, uncle, niece, or nephew.
-(NOTE
+(NOTE: Cousins are not considered family members).

 When is the best time to purchase Ski Trip Preserver?